Go to home page

 Delayed or Inadequate Institutional Response

-Our firm has represented victims and families in some of the most serious campus violence cases in the country.
-These cases are complex and high-stakes, often involving powerful universities that are reluctant to acknowledge failure or accept responsibility.
-Families come to us not just for legal action, but for answers when institutions prioritize self-protection over transparency.
+As experienced campus shooting victim lawyers, our firm has represented victims and families in some of the most significant campus shooting cases in the country.
+These cases are often complex and high-stakes, involving powerful colleges and universities that may be reluctant to acknowledge failures or accept responsibility.
+Families turn to us not only for legal representation, but for answers when institutions prioritize self-protection over transparency.

 We take these cases on because accountability matters.
-When colleges and universities fail to act on known risks, ignore warning signs, or place reputation ahead of safety, the consequences can be devastating.
-Our experience in these cases allows us to push past institutional defenses, uncover what went wrong, and help families understand whether the harm they endured was preventable.
+When colleges and universities fail to respond to known risks, ignore warning signs, or place reputation ahead of student safety, the consequences can be devastating.
+Our decades of experience handling campus shooting and school violence cases allow us to uncover critical facts, challenge institutional defenses, and determine whether a tragedy could have been prevented.
+We work to help victims and families obtain answers, pursue justice, and hold responsible parties accountable.

-In the aftermath of a college or university shooting, families are often left overwhelmed and unsure where to turn.
-While no two situations are the same, there are important steps that can help families protect their rights, preserve critical information, and begin the process of seeking answers and accountability.
+In the aftermath of a campus shooting, victims and their families are often left facing overwhelming grief, trauma, and uncertainty.
+While every situation is different, there are important steps that campus shooting victims and their families can take to protect their legal rights, preserve critical evidence, and begin the process of seeking answers.
+Understanding what happened, why it happened, and whether the tragedy could have been prevented is often the first step toward accountability.

 Preserve Information and Records

-As early as possible, families should preserve any communications, reports, emails, messages, or documentation related to the incident or prior warning signs.
-These records can be critical in understanding what the university knew and how it responded.
+As soon as possible, families should preserve all communications, reports, emails, messages, or other documentation connected to the incident or any prior warning signs.
+These records can be essential in determining what the university knew, when it knew it, and how it responded.

 Ask Questions About Prior Warnings

-Families have a right to ask whether concerns were raised before the violence occurred and how those concerns were handled.
-Understanding whether warning signs were reported, ignored, or dismissed is often a key part of determining whether the harm was preventable.
+Families have the right to know whether concerns were raised before the violence occurred and how those concerns were addressed.
+Determining whether warning signs were reported, overlooked, or dismissed is often critical to understanding whether the harm could have been prevented.

 Seek Guidance Before Moving Forward